HDMapNet: An Online HD Map Construction and Evaluation Framework: Related Work

 \textbf{Cross-view learning.} Recently, some efforts have been made to study cross-view learning to facilitate robots' surrounding sensing capability.
-These works share a similar framework that encodes image features in perspective view and transforms features into bird's-eye view to be decoded into various sensing targets.
-Pan~\cite{Pan_2020} used multilayer perceptron (MLP) to learn the relationship between any two pixel positions in flattened perspective-view feature maps and flattened bird's-eye view feature maps.
-Roddick and Cipolla ~\cite{roddick2020predicting} collapsed image feature map into a bottleneck feature by only preserving horizontal dimension.
-1D convolution is then used along the horizontal axis to reshape the feature map, and camera intrinsic parameters were used to resample into bird's-eye view.
+Pan~\cite{Pan_2020} used MLPs to learn the relationship between perspective-view feature maps and bird's-eye view feature maps.
+Roddick and Cipolla ~\cite{roddick2020predicting} applied 1D convolution on the image fetures along the horizontal axis to predict bird's-eye view.
 Philion and Fidler~\cite{philion2020lift} predicted the depth of monocular cameras and project image features into bird's-eye view using soft attention.
-Our work focuses on the crucial task of online map construction that we use cross-view sensing methods to generate maps in an end-to-end way.
-We show that our model outperforms prior projection methods in Section~\ref{sec:experiment}.
-Moreover, our model can be easily fused with LiDAR input to improve its accuracy further.
+Our work focuses on the crucial task of local semantic map construction that we use cross-view sensing methods to generate map elements in a vectorized form.
+Moreover, our model can be easily fused with LiDAR input to further improve its accuracy.